warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 - A [[Flow|Flow arts]] camp.
 - A library, offering book leases lasting 1 year -- until next year's Burn.
 - A therapist camp, with a licensed therapist(s?) offering drop-in 1-on-1 sessions.
-- An astronomy-themed camp, complete with telescopes and speakers.
 - A pancake house powered by solar power.
 - A matcha latte cafe.
 - A mathematics-themed camp that serves pi(e) every day at 3:14pm.

-And that's just a few.
-This isn't even counting the art installations!

-### So, what is Burning Man?
+### A better definition of Burning Man
-Ben, my camp's lead in 2024, described it thusly:
+Given that wholesome content like the above comprises the majority of activity at Burning Man, a more accurate catch-all definition is more like the following, how my camp lead described it:

 > "Burning Man is a **potluck** where you can bring literally anything."

-I agree with Ben's take.
-Some people bring loads of alcohol, period-defying fashion, etc. to the potluck; others bring food, workshops, spiritual experiences, etc ... all this stuff is equally cool, and it's always offered for free.
+I like this framing.
+Some people bring loads of alcohol, period-defying fashion, etc. to the potluck; others bring food, workshops, spiritual experiences, etc ... all of it is equally cool, and it's always offered for free.
 Even those who attend just for the partying are here bringing their genuine self to those parties and contributing positive energy.
 Which is lovely.
 Virtually everywhere in Black Rock City has a welcoming atmosphere because virtually everyone has something nice to offer you: personal trinkets, camp amenities, or just a good vibe.
 Unsurprisingly, the default greeting here is a hug (given with consent), not a handshake.

 ## Stuff I did day to day
 What does one do at this potluck?
 Burn a man?
-Yes (but only on Saturday).
+Yes but only on Saturday.

 > [!warning] Btw, images are buggy on this website
 > If they're not loading, you can see the complete list of photos in [this Google Photos album](https://photos.app.goo.gl/zMc8dnKfAimNidHg8).
 You should read the article first tho